4fecta/4fecta.ca/_posts/how-i-got-cco-silver-without-solving-anything/2021-05-16-how-i-got-cco-silver-without-solving-anything.md

 ## Final Thoughts

 This marks the conclusion of my first experience at CCO, and how I managed to earn a silver medal without even scoring full points on a single problem.
-It turns out that only partial farming (unintentionally) for both days can be sufficient to cross that silver cutoff, and I am glad I was able to leave the contest with a lot more experience and ideas from before.
+It turns out that only partial farming (unintentionally) for both days can be sufficient to cross that silver cutoff, and I am glad I was able to leave the contest with a lot more experience and ideas than before.
 I can't say that I'm completely happy with how I did, but I am thankful that things didn't go as bad as I thought.
 I guess this also means I have a lot more to learn and prepare before the next wave of computing competitions.
 Anyways, that's it for my first blog.

 Ciao 👋